rimutaka/posts/upwork-earnings/readme.md

 ## Hey, are you open to offers of better employment or more contract work?

-We are building a [software engineer search engine](https://stackmuncher.com/about/developers) for devs like you and me to be discovered by employers looking for our skills.
-It is a community-first and fully open-source project.
-Weather you are a developer, designer or a marketer, a little bit of your help will go a long way.
-Head to https://github.com/stackmuncher/stm_app to find out more.
+We are building a [software engineer search engine](https://stackmuncher.com) for devs like you and me to be discovered by employers looking for our skills.
+It is a community-first and fully open-source project that takes no commission or charges placement fees.
+Head to https://stackmuncher.com/about/developers/ and let interesting and well-paid work find you